 Caregivers who try to get through each day find it easier to be single-minded about tasks and to block out life.
 Burned-out caregivers block out the possibility of finding hope and help.
 Suggestions from others fall on deaf ears because of an inability to see the potential that a situation may improve.

 Decision-making can be made easier by accessing caregiver resources and support.
 The sharing between caregivers that occurs in these groups offers valuable information for all caregivers and aging adults who participate and share their stories.

 It can take an act of God or a care situation advancing to rock bottom for some caregivers and aging adults to take a step forward to gain hope and help.
 Negativity and the attitude of “that won’t work,” is prevalent in caregiving situations where attempts have been made to improve conditions but have failed.

-Because the skills needed for caregiving are many, repeated attempts to do the same thing occurs, with the same result.
-This raises frustration levels in caregiving even higher — hopelessness and helplessness is the result.
+Because the skills needed for caregiving are many, repeated attempts to do the same thing occur, with the same result.
+This raises frustration levels in caregiving even higher — hopelessness and helplessness are the result.

 When caregivers are in the thick of things, it is impossible to see how taking a different action might improve a situation.
 Caregiver support can help caregivers to become more open-minded.

 Caregiving Support Groups and Online Courses Can Help

 While individual counseling is beneficial.
 If caregivers hear stories of action and hope from other caregivers in the course, expert suggestions are validated.
 The goal of a caregiving expert is to facilitate communication between caregivers to allow sharing and raise problem-solving to a higher level.